Some kids just LOVE trucks — there are so many cool vehicles in this category. So this book list is for those vehicle loving children.

 EyeLike Trucks: 400 Reusable Stickers

-Do your kids love truck and construction and emergency vehicles?
-Then they’ll love this sticker book!
+Do your kids love trucks and construction and emergency vehicles?
+Then they’ll love this truck sticker book!
 The front and back covers are backgrounds for your truck stickers which you can peel on and off.
 Personally, I just love the stickers and would put them everywhere and on everything!